API endpoint before implementing the pagination pattern

 In the field of programming, there exists a concept called ‘design patterns’.
 Design patterns are established solutions to recurring challenges in the field of software design.

-Implementing the pagination pattern for the endpoint demands that the endpoint presents inputs so that consumers of the endpoint can fill in the number of items they want returned from the database.
-It can also provide inputs for consumers to fill in the “start” and “end” position in the database from which items should be returned.
+Implementing the pagination pattern for the endpoint demands that the endpoint requests for inputs so that consumers of the endpoint can fill in the number of items they want returned from the database.
+It can also request inputs for consumers to fill in the “start” and “end” position in the database from which items should be returned.
 This solves the challenge of returning large volumes of data that may not be needed by the client.

 # API endpoint before implementing the pagination pattern